Dianella Secondary College

 Dianella Secondary College (formerly Mirrabooka Senior High School) is a public co-educational high day school, located in Dianella in the northern suburbs of Perth, Western Australia.
 It teaches years 7 to 12 in the Australian education system, and has around 600 students.

 Mirrabooka Senior High School opened in 1965.
 In 2017 it changed its name to Dianella Secondary College.

-The school also has a Education Support Centre for those with disabilities and other children that needs support.
+The school also has an Education Support Centre for those with disabilities and other children that needs support.